-Soon after he offered his initial services, Thurston added insulation to the list of offerings.
-The company contracted with other companies to distribute, install, maintain, repair, or remove insulation in a variety of industrial settings, including maritime.
-Like many other business operating at the time, C.E.
-Thurston dealt in asbestos.
-Asbestos is an excellent cost-effective insulator and was used in nearly all types of insulation.
+Soon after founding the company, Thurston added insulation to the list of offerings.
+The company contracted with other companies to distribute, install, maintain, repair, or remove insulation in various industrial settings, including maritime.

-Surprisingly, C.E.
-Thurston never manufactured asbestos insulation.
-However, the company contracted with other organizations to buy, sell, install, repair, and remove insulation.
+C.E.
+Thurston never manufactured asbestos insulation; however, the company contracted with other organizations to buy, sell, install, repair, and remove insulation.
 Because of this, it was highly involved in asbestos use.
-During the 1970s, the company reduced its use of asbestos products and by the end of the decade, it had stopped using asbestos insulation entirely. unfortunately, by that time the damage had been done.
+During the 1970s, the company reduced its use of asbestos products, and by the end of the decade, it had stopped using asbestos insulation entirely.
+Unfortunately, by that time, the damage had been done.